Latency and Delay Compensation overview

 - When to use Driver Error Compensation

-- The smaller the buffer size, the smaller the latency.
-Keep in mind that a buffer size too small may also cause excessive CPU load resulting in dropouts or glitches.
-You need to find the sweet spot where the buffer is as small as possible without impairing the audio quality.
+However a buffer size too small may cause dropouts or glitches due to the increased CPU load.
+Find the sweet spot where the buffer is as small as possible without impairing the audio quality.

-In Preferences → Audio, Live will indicate the overall latency according to the buffer size and sample rate in use.
+In Live's Preferences → Audio, the overall latency is calculated according to the buffer size and sample rate in use.

-Various internal elements can increase the overall latency in a Live Set.
-These delays arise from the time taken by devices to process an input signal and output a result.
+In addition to the latency caused by the audio buffer and sample rate, certain devices, plug-ins, and track delays can introduce latency.
+These latencies or delays arise from the time taken by devices to process an input signal and output a result.

 - Negative Track Delays: Using a negative track delay on one track causes all other tracks to be delayed accordingly.
 The amount of negative track delay is added to the Overall Latency amount in Live's preferences